The Peanuts Movie: Home media

+Streaming

+The Peanuts Movie was released on Disney+ on August 7, 2020.
+It was removed on February 1, 2022, due to licensing contracts with HBO Max, but was re-added on October 7.
+The film switches back and forth between platforms every so often.

 Reception

 Box office

-The Peanuts Movie grossed $130.2 million in North America and $116 million in other territories for a worldwide total of $246.2 million.
+The Peanuts Movie grossed $130.2 million in the United States and Canada, and $116 million in other territories, for a worldwide total of $246.2 million.

 The film grossed $12.1 million on its opening day, earning a total of $44 million for the weekend (with 27% of the gross coming from 3D screenings), finishing second at the box office behind Spectre ($70.4 million).
 Outside North America, the film opened in the same week as the U.S. and grossed $4.56 million from 12 markets.
 China ($2.76 million) and Italy ($1.16 million) delivered the biggest openings.
 After three weekends, it opened to a total of 49 markets where it had the second biggest opening of 2015 in Mexico ($3.1 million) and debuted in the U.K., Ireland and Malta at No. 2 with $5.5 million (including previews) behind Star Wars: The Force Awakens.
 One of the final markets was Australia where the film opened on New Year's Day 2016, earning $2.6 million in its first week.